-We have an exciting opportunity to join our team as an Clinical Research Associate II.
+Position Summary: We have an exciting opportunity to join our team as a Clinical Research Associate II.

-The CRA will report directly to the Project Manager and the Program Director at the Coordinating Center of an NIH funded large-scale national clinical trial.
-The CRA will be part of the Coordinating Center a NIH funded large-scale national clinical trial aiming to enroll 1050 study participants in 60 centers to evaluate prolonged suppressive antiviral treatment to reduce complications of zoster/shingles of the eye.
-The CRA will work closely with study chair in order to understand study protocol and answer clinical questions related to the protocol from study investigators and coordinators.
+In this role, the successful candidate will report directly to the Project Manager and the Program Director at the Coordinating Center of an NIH funded large-scale national clinical trial.
+The CRA will be part of the Coordinating Center NIH funded large-scale national trial aiming to enroll 1050 study participants in 60 centers to evaluate prolonged suppressive antiviral treatment to reduce complications of zoster/shingles of the eye.
+The CRA will work closely with study chair in order to understand study protocol from study investigators and coordinators.
 CRAs will provide overall monitoring activities for the study.

-Develops and executes Coordinating Center’s centralized and onsite monitoring plans.
-Develops teaching tools and brochures for study participants and their families Attend training sessions and assist in training of enrolling center coordinators.
-Leads webinars and in certifying sites for enrollment by reviewing and approving all necessary documents prior to centers enrolling study participants.
-Reviews each enrolling centers individualized consent form for required elements according to the Department of Health and Human Services and Federal Drug Administration regulations, including HIPAA authorization in the US, prior to sites submitting to their IRB.
-Respond to IRB queries from enrolling center after consultation with PI.
+Develops and executes Coordinating Centers centralized and onsite monitoring plans.
+2 Develops teaching tools and brochures for study participants and their families Attend training sessions and assist in training of enrolling center coordinators 3 Leads webinars and in certifying sites for enrollment by reviewing and approving all necessary documents prior to centers enrolling study participants 4 Reviews each enrolling centers individualized consent form for required elements according to the Department of Health and Human Services and Federal Drug Administration regulations, including HIPAA authorization in the US, prior to sites submitting to their IRB; 5 Respond to IRB queries from enrolling center after consultation with PI.
 Oversee CTA activities related to the review of signed, dated CV and license of principal investigator and sub investigators.
-Reviews and prepares technical documentation including study protocols, informed consents, case report forms, and study training documents.
+6 Reviews and prepares technical documentation including study protocols, informed consents, case report forms, and study training documents

-A Master’s Degree is preferred; EDC and CTMS experience desirable; CCRA certification strongly desired. clinical trial experience in an academic healthcare setting or industry setting working as a clinical monitor is preferred.
+Preferred Qualifications: A Masters Degree is preferred; EDC and CTMS experience desirable; CCRA certification strongly desired. clinical trial experience in an academic healthcare setting or industry setting working as a clinical monitor is preferred.

 Qualified candidates must be able to effectively communicate with all levels of the organization.